Emil Lewis Holmdahl: Insurgents and Moro rebellion

-San Francisco Earthquake
+San Francisco earthquake

 Having returned to San Francisco, he began to enjoy the pleasures of the infamous Barbary Coast red light district, while on leave from his post at Monterey.
 This was not to last as within a month of arriving in California, a massive 7.9 magnitude tremendous earthquake and subsequent fires virtually destroyed San Francisco on April 18, 1906.
-Holmdahl was eventually able to get to his duty station at Monterey, where he was immediately sent back to the front lines of the moldering remains of the city to rescue residents and maintain order, mainly from looters.
+Holmdahl was eventually able to get to his duty station at Monterey, where he was immediately sent back to the front lines of the smoldering remains of the city to rescue residents and maintain order, mainly from looters.
 "It was worse than soldiering in the Philippine Islands.
 I was on guard at the United States Sub Treasury Building for 125 hours with little sleep," Holmdahl commented on his service in San Francisco.

 The troops were withdrawn after order was successfully brought to the destroyed city.
 Holmdahl and the rest of the 20th returned to their posts at Monterey, during which Holmdahl would on free time from his usual duties, play baseball.
 He was quite good as on Thanksgiving Day he played second base for a team of enlisted which beat officers 12–2, while on December 6 he was winning pitcher on the Company I team which defeated Company H, and finally on December 13 he pitched for the team that beat Monterey High School.

 Holmdahl received an honorary discharge on January 31, 1907.

 Central America

 Oakland Steamfitter and Banana Wars

 Immediately following his discharge Holmdahl moved to Oakland, California, where he worked as a steamfitter, installing and maintaining pipes.
-He only spent only 2 weeks at his new job as he was left dissatisfied and bored.
+He only spent only two weeks at his new job as he was left dissatisfied and bored.
 The life of a steamfitter was nowhere near as exciting as during his time overseas and he resolved to once again find a profession where he could see action and have an adventure.